-Our crews use what we call 'slave' bins for glass - the glass from your caddy is emptied into the slave bin before being tipped into the glass compartment of the RCV.
-This might make it look like your recycling is all being mixed together when in fact it's kept separate.
+Our crews use a separate bin for collecting glass - the glass from your caddy is emptied into this bin before being tipped into the glass compartment of the RCV.
+This might make it look like your recycling is all being mixed together when in fact it's kept separate

 Recyclable waste is processed at special recycling centres where materials such as paper, cardboard, cans and plastics are sorted by machines and by hand.
 The separated materials are bought by companies who can make them into new products.

 See more recycling myth busters on the Derbyshire County Council website.